Net Worth

 | Total | $121,700,000 |

 Between 2013 and 2018, Usain Bolt was frequently listed among the highest-paid athletes, typically earning between $24 million and $34 million per year.
 In 2013, he reportedly earned an estimated $24 million.
 Between 2016 and 2018, he never earned less than $31 million.
-It’s worth mentioning that almost all of this income was generated through endorsement deals, including his Puma partnership, but we’ll discuss those in more detail shortly.
+It’s worth noting that almost all of this income came from endorsement deals, including his Puma partnership, which we’ll discuss in more detail shortly.
 From the four years mentioned above alone, Bolt earned approximately $121.7 million.

 Endorsement Deals